metamethods/discord-bot-template/README.md

   guildId: '000000000000000000' // The guild id to restrict the commands to });
 ```
 Then just add the commands and events to the `commands` and `events` arrays respectively.
-You can take a look in the `src/plugins/core` as an example. __DO NOT__ delete the `core` plugin as it is required for the bot to function properly.
+You can take a look in the `src/plugins/core` as an example.
+Finally import that plugin folder into the `index.ts` file in the `src/plugins` folder, and add it to the plugins array to register it.

 ### Creating Modals
 To create a modal that can be used in a command, create a new file in the `src/modals` folder with the following template: